timotdsantos/CarND-Behavioral-Cloning-P3/README.md

 #### Training and evaluation
 Training data was chosen to keep the vehicle driving on the road.
 #### Simulation
-Training data was chosen to keep the vehicle driving on the road.
+Using the model that was trained and tuned to produce good validation performance metrics, the model is tested on Track 1 if the car can succesfuly drive around the track.

 ### Data Collection
-The various iterations of data collection and augmentation are discussed next.

 #### Default Data set
 The data initially used was the one included in the project repository.
 In the initial iterations of the development, the included data was sufficient to be able to drive the car in the parts of the track with minimal curves.